 Cade said his shoulder had been “achy” and “sore” for a while, but he distinctly remembers throwing the ball and feeling the pop in his shoulder.
 Learn more.

 Whether it’s a career ending injury or you aren’t participating in sports anymore, it’s a hard reality to face when you are no longer an athlete and your daily routine changes.

 Knee surgery allows patient to resume active lifestyle

-Acl graft surgery and partial knee replacement surgery allows a patient to continue hiking, ziplining, white water rafting and more after years of arthritis pain.
+ACL graft surgery and a partial knee replacement allow a patient to continue hiking, zip-lining, white water rafting and more after years of arthritis pain.

 Top 5 most common soccer injuries

 Most soccer injuries involve the lower extremities of the body.
 Learn more about the five most common soccer injuries and the risks of playing soccer.